Another one: Kelly scores a fifth AHS record - Austin Daily Herald

 Just about any high school swimmer in the nation can swim for five minutes straight, but very few can swim the length of five football fields in five minutes.

 Austin senior Logan Kelly finally accomplished that feat as the Packers beat Red Wing in a virtual meet by a score of 94-87 when he swam the 500-yard freestyle in a time of 4:49.93 to break an AHS record in Bud Higgins Pool Thursday.
-The previous record of 4:55.15 that had been set by Sawyer Myers in 2015.
+The previous record of 4:55.15 had been set by Sawyer Myers in 2015.

-Kelly has swam the 500 less than 10 times in high school career and it was just his second time swimming the race this season.
+Kelly has swam the 500 less than 10 times in his high school career and it was just his second time swimming the race this season.

 “I’ve been going after it for two and half years now,” Logan said.
 “It’s good to be done with that race.
 Now that I have the record, I don’t want to do it anymore.
 That race is hard.”